Tristannn1337/Ivory/README.md

 ## Problem
 Ethereum needs a pooled staking protocol that, if it were to be used by every single validator in the ecosystem, would not begin to challenge Ethereum's legitimacy.
-All existing staking pools involve either a centralized authority or DAO governance when all we need is a simple protocol that facilitates a market between node operators and ether holders.
 Specifically, we need a protocol that:
 -   Involves minimum possible trust
 -   Is fully decentralized
 -   Is minimally regulated, allowing the market to dictate risks and rewards
--   Facilitates stake liquidity back to ether holders
+-   Facilitates stake liquidity back to investors
--   Facilitates tokenized staking for casual ETH holders
+-   Facilitates simple tokenized staking for everyone

 ## Proposal
 Allow Node Operators to raise funds by selling Validator Bonds to individuals who wish to benefit from Validator staking without running a node of their own.
 The protocol is made up of three parts:
-1. Standardize the **issuing and redeeming** of Validator Bonds with **Ivory Ink**.
+1. Standardize the **issuing and redeeming** of Validator Bonds with **Ivory Ink**, a pure cryptoeconomic foundational protocol.
-2. Facilitate a market for **selling and purchasing** Validator Bonds with **Ivory Bazaar**.
+2. Facilitate a market for **selling and purchasing** Validator Bonds with **Ivory Bazaar**, a basic protocol for facilitating liquidity.
-3. Create a **tokenized fund** of Validator Bonds with **Ivory Parade**.
+3. Create a **tokenized fund** of Validator Bonds with **Ivory Parade**, a decentralized fund manager.

 ## 1. Ivory Ink - Validator Bonds